Home

 Monthly commentary

-Over the course of March 2025, the NAV of the Fund increased by 6.5% (A Acc GBP), outperforming the UK Real Estate Index* which decreased by 0.3%.
-Since its launch, the Fund has decreased by 2.9% (A Acc GBP), outperforming the UK Real Estate Index* which has fallen by 23.5% in the same period.
+Over the course of April 2025, the NAV of the Fund increased by 4.6% (A Acc GBP).
+Meanwhile, the UK Real Estate Index* increased by 4.7%.
+Since its launch, the Fund has increased by 1.6% (A Acc GBP), outperforming the UK Real Estate Index* which has fallen by 20% in the same period.

 The strategy of the Fund is to invest in a diversified portfolio of thematic real assets.
-The Fund’s 21 investments are set to benefit from four socio-economic mega trends: ageing population (21.8% portfolio weight), digitalisation (45.9% portfolio weight), generation rent (25.1% portfolio weight), and urbanisation (6.8% portfolio weight).
+The Fund’s 22 investments are predominantly aligned with four key socio-economic mega trends: ageing population (19.4%), digitalisation (34.5%), generation rent (25.3%), and urbanisation (7.4%).
+Some investments – diversified assets – span more than one of these mega trends.

 Within each mega trend, the Investment Manager undertakes fundamental research to identify the most attractive investment opportunities.
 Combining top-down analysis of socio-economic mega trends with bottom-up fundamental research has yielded good results for the Fund.

-The strongest performing mega trend in March was ageing population, which increased by 15.9%**.
-This was followed by digitalisation which increased by 6.5%**.
-Generation rent and urbanisation delivered negative returns, falling by 0.3%** and 2.4%** respectively.
+The strongest performing sector in April was urbanisation, which increased by 7.6%**.
+This was followed by diversified assets which increased by 5.7%**.
+Generation rent, ageing population and digitalisation also delivered positive returns of 5.6%**, 4.4%** and 3.7%** respectively.

-While the Investment Manager welcomes takeover interest, any offer must adequately reflect a company’s long-term value.
-The key consideration is not simply the premium to the last traded price, but whether the bid reflects the full potential of the underlying assets.
-Where it falls short, the Investment Manager engages directly with the company’s Chair to advocate for a valuation that represents it’s true worth.
+While the Investment Manager welcomes takeover interest, any offer must fully reflect a company’s long-term value.
+The key issue is not the headline premium to the last traded price, but whether the bid captures the true potential of the underlying assets.
+Where it falls short, the Investment Manager engages directly with the company to push for a more appropriate valuation.

 *MSCI UK IMI Core Real Estate Net Total Return GBP